 All marriages go through dry spells, but it's when couples have sex less then 10 times a year that experts describe them as having a "sexless marriage."
 A story in Newsweek, aptly titled We're Not in the Mood, reported that this applies to 15 to 20 percent of married couples.

-While there isn’t any one thing that causes a couple to stop having sex, Circle of Moms members mention three common themes with which experts agree: busy schedules, having young children, and lack of desire on the part of one partner or the other.
+While there isn't any one thing that causes a couple to stop having sex, readers mention three common themes with which experts agree: busy schedules, having young children, and lack of desire on the part of one partner or the other.

 It's Not Just Sex That's Missing

 For many, the problem isn't a lack of love, it's a lack of connection.
 A reader who goes by the same "Sweetpea3426," says her dilemma is "he is everything in a partner but he doesn't seem to think us not having sex is a problem."
 She's one of several members in these conversations who say they miss the intimacy sex brings.

 Joy B. says that lack of intimacy creeps into life outside the bedroom, and Brandy P. agrees, asserting that the lack of sex in a relationship will ultimately pull a couple apart.

 Some women, like Melissa, have tried to downplay the importance of sex to keep any conflict over it out of the relationship.
 It didn't work.
 "I was lying to myself," Melissa says.
 "I'm a sexual person and I would be fooling myself if I tried to believe otherwise."

 When is it Worth Staying in a Sexless Marriage?

 Several readers argue there are circumstances under which it's worth staying in a sexless marriage.
 When the celibacy is caused by medical issues, the majority say they wouldn't leave.
 As Veronica K. puts it, "Medically not being able to have sex is a different ball game."